Practical Accessibility A comprehensive course for learning web accessibility

 Stephanie Walter

-Stephanie Walter, UX Researcher & Inclusive Designer
+UX Researcher & Inclusive Designer

-I've mainly been watching (and rewatching!) the sections on forms, and I think it has vastly improved the code I'm working on at the moment, which I am hoping will be a meaningful improvement for all of our readers.
-Still a long way to go, but [Sara’s] course is the perfect companion for my journey.
+I’ve mainly been watching (and rewatching!) the sections on forms, and I think it has vastly improved the code I’m working on at the moment, which I am hoping will be a meaningful improvement for all of our readers.
+Still a long way to go, but Sara’s course is the perfect companion for my journey.

-I think [Sara] really nailed the balance of sharing context, current state, the varying opinions on a matter, then a strong case for [her] own perspective and why.
-It's so easy to start from that last point -- but I really appreciate the effort that has clearly gone into providing context and extra details in a short, concise way.
+I think Sara really nailed the balance of sharing context, current state, the varying opinions on a matter, then a strong case for her own perspective and why.
+It’s so easy to start from that last point – but I really appreciate the effort that has clearly gone into providing context and extra details in a short, concise way.

 Ben White

-Ben White, Head of Technology at Capital Brief
+Head of Technology at Capital Brief

 Practical Accessibility by @SaraSoueidan is such a comprehensive course.
 It deals with the intricacies of building accessible web pages and components.
 The lessons are very detailed and easy to understand.